jessemiller/HamlPy/readme.md

 - has no configuration file.  which it should for a few reasons, like turning off what is autoescaped for example
 - does not support some of the filters yet

+## Contributing

+Very happy to have contributions to this project.
+Please write tests for any new features and always ensure the current tests pass.
+You can run the tests from the hamlpy/test using nosetests by typing

+    nosetests *.py